alexandrelutt/alexandrelutt.github.io/_posts/2021-06-09-flan_patissier.md

 - 170g of sugar

 <div style="text-align: justify">
 <p> For the custard, bring the milk and the vanilla to a simmer.
-In the meantime, mix the eggs with the sugar and gradually add the cornstarch (it is important to add the cornstarch in 3 or 4 times, unless you want to have lumps in your *flan*...).
+In the meantime, mix the eggs with the sugar and gradually add the cornstarch (it is important to add the cornstarch in 3 or 4 times, unless you want to have lumps in your <i>flan</i>...).
 Once the milk is hot, remove your saucepan from the heat, add it to your eggs along with the cream, and poor everything	back into your saucepan on medium heat.
 Whisk without stopping until you get a creamy consistency, and that's it for the custard! </p>
 <p> Preheat your oven at 190°C and put your dough in a greased and floured cake pan.
 Do not forget to prick it BEFORE pouring your custard...
-Then, bake your flan for 20 minutes, then increase the temperature to 210°C and let your *flan* bake for 10 more minutes.
+Then, bake your <i>flan</i> for 20 minutes, then increase the temperature to 210°C and let your <i>flan</i> bake for 10 more minutes.
 Once it's done, let it cool at room temperature for at least 30 minutes, and unmold it.
 Finally, let it rest in the fridge for at least 2 hours (ideally overnight) and it's done!
-Congratulations, you just made your first *flan pâtissier*!</p>
+Congratulations, you just made your first <i>flan pâtissier</i>!</p>
 </div>